Dick Kallman

 Dick Kallman (July 7, 1933 – February 22, 1980) was an American actor.

 Early life

-Kallman was born in Brooklyn in New York City, into wealth.
-His father, Alvan Kallman, a former barnstorming pilot, was owner of the Savoy-Plaza Hotel in New York City, The Balsams Grand Resort Hotel in New Hampshire, and the St. Johns Hotel in Havana.
+Kallman was born in Brooklyn, New York City, into a wealthy family.
+His father Alvan Kallman, a former barnstorming pilot, was owner of the Savoy-Plaza Hotel in New York City, The Balsams Grand Resort Hotel in New Hampshire, and the St. Johns Hotel in Havana.
 Kallman's mother, Zara Whitman Kallman, had been a Broadway actress.